A TENS unit is an electrical device used to alleviate pain, restore sensation, and assist recovery from injury, illness or accident.

 A: Cleaning a TENS unit usually involves wiping down the components with a soft damp cloth.
 Avoid using commercial cleaners or submerging the device or its components in water.
 And always be careful not to fold the lead wires.

-All the TENS units on our list have undergone rigorous examination and were found to be reliable devices that can improve your overall quality of life.
-Use the above information to help you determine exactly which one is right for you.
+All the TENS units on our list have undergone rigorous examination.
+They are reliable devices that can improve your overall quality of life.
+Use the above information to help you determine which one is right for you.

 For cpoe.org’s #1 recommended TENS unit, click here.